-211 However, the new dawn in optimization computations are the heuristics or non -212 deterministic optimization techniques, which differ conceptually from the traditional 213 techniques, and are found to outweigh the shortcoming of the previously used traditional 214 methods [13].
-It is however noted that, there are still no known universal or almighty 215 techniques that fits exactly for all varieties of the OPF problems, although some algorithms 216 might perform excellently well than others in certain OPF model.
-A common theorem in this 217 aspect of study is the no free lunch theorem; which states, no algorithms in all aspect is 218 better than the other except in certain aspect where one may outweighs the others [14].

-The heuristic techniques are however, reported with many theoretical advantages and practically outperform the classical techniques.
+- techniques that fits exactly for all varieties of the OPF problems, although some algorithms might perform excellently well than others in certain OPF model.
+A common theorem in this aspect of study is the no free lunch theorem; which states, no algorithms in all aspect is better than the other except in certain aspect where one may outweighsoutweigh the others [14].
+The heuristic The heuristic techniques are, however, reported with many theoretical advantages and advantages and - practically outperform the classical techniques.
 Though, they are computational intensive,

-221 are not inherently applicable to constrained problems and the development of their software 222 package is burdensome relative to the traditional or deterministic techniques.
-Some of the 223 performance metrics for discerning between the algorithms as used in OPF researches, 224 were identified by [15] [16] as follows: computational speed, reliability, robustness, versatility 225 or flexibility, scalability, solution guality and time of convergence.
-Evidently, it is very difficult 226 for a single algorithm to possess all these traits.
-However, [16] stated that solution quality, 227 robustness, time of convergence, reliability, and scalability should be considered in choosing 228 and rating an OPF optimization techniques.
+- 221 are not inherently applicable to constrained problems and the development of their software - 222 package is burdensome relative to the traditional or deterministic techniques.
+Some of the - 223 performance metrics for discerning between the algorithms as used in OPF researches, - 224 were identified by [15] [16] as follows: computational speed, reliability, robustness, versatility - 225 or flexibility, scalability, solution quality and time of convergence.
+Evidently, it is very difficult - for a single algorithm to possess all these traits.
+However, [16] stated that solution quality, - 227 robustness, time of convergence, reliability, and scalability should be considered in choosing - and rating an OPF optimization techniques.

-229 2.2.1 Traditional or deterministic optimization techniques
+229 2.2.1 Traditional or Deterministic Oeptimization Techniques

-230 These techniques are principally based on the criterion of local search for the optimal 231 solution through the feasible region of the solution, they use single path search methods and 232 follow deterministic transition rules.
-Also known as derivative-based optimization methods, 233 as its employed gradient and Hessian operators [5].
-In these techniques, the criterion for 234 optimality is based on Karush-Kuhn-Tucker (KKT) criterion which is a necessary but not 235 sufficient criterion for optimality.
-These techniques have been widely used in solving 236 optimization problems and OPF problems in particular, the reason being their efficiency, 237 simplicity, solid mathematical foundation and readily available software tools for their 238 implementation [2].

-Common among these techniques as applied to OPF are: Newton method, simplex method, Lambda-iterative techniques, Gradient-based techniques, Linear and non-linear programming, Quadratic and dynamic programming and interior point method etc [13] However, in spite of their application to OPF problem, the techniques suffer from the following drawbacks which make them to have minimal applications in solving practical OPF problems as reported in [13], [2], [5] :

-- Local solvers; cannot guarantee global optimality except for the case of convex problem; because the Karush-Kuhn-Tucker (KKT) conditions are not sufficient for a global optimum. - Uses approximate assumptions (such as linearity, differentiability, convexity etc.) which are unlike practical OPF problem. - Sensitive to objective function and the initial estimate or starting points. - The majority are meant to handle continuous variables, whereas the practical power system consist of binary or integer and discrete variables.
+- 230 These techniques are principally based on the criterion of local search for the optimal - solution through the feasible region of the solution, they use single path search methods and - 232 follow deterministic transition rules.
+Also known as derivative-based optimization methods, - as its employed gradient and Hessian operators [5].
+In these techniques, the criterion for - 234 optimality is based on Karush-Kuhn-Tucker (KKT) criterion which is a necessary but not - 235 sufficient criterion for optimality.
+These techniques These havetechniques have been widely used in solving - 236 optimization problems and OPF problems in particular, the reason being their efficiency, - simplicity, solid mathematical foundation and readily available software tools for their implementation [2]. - 239 Common among these techniques as applied to OPF are: Newton method, simplex method, - 240 Lambda-iterative techniques, Gradient-based techniques, Linear and non-linear 241 programming, Quadraticprogramming, Quadratic and dynamic programming and interior point method etc [13] - 242 However, inHowever, in spite of their application to OPF problem, the techniques suffer from the - following drawbacks which make them to have minimal applications in solving practical OPF problems as reported in [13], [2], [5]-:]: - Local solvers; cannot guarantee global optimality except for the case of convex problem; because the Karush-Kuhn-Tucker (KKT) conditions are not sufficient for a global optimum. - Uses approximate assumptions (such as linearity, differentiability, convexity etc.) which are unlike practical OPF problem. - 250 Sensitive Sensitive to objective function and the initial estimate or starting points. - Theo The majority are meant to handle continuous variables, whereas the practical power system consist of binary or integer and discrete variables.

-253 2.2.2 Heuristic or Non - deterministic optimization techniques
+253 2.2.2 Heuristic or Non - Ddeterministic Oeptimization Ttechniques

-These techniques employed exhaustive or stochastic search with randomness in moving from one solution to the next in the feasible solution region to obtain the optimal solution, this majorly helps in circumventing being trapped in local minima.
-Thus, they are versatile in handling various OPF format even with non-convexities and complicating constraints that are typical of practical OPF.
-These techniques are evolved to overcome the drawbacks of conventional techniques .Most of these techniques imitate certain natural phenomenon in their search for an optimal solution, which brought about their various categories [17].
+- 254 These techniques employed exhaustive or stochastic search with randomness in moving - from one solution to the next in the feasible solution region to obtain the optimal solution.
+T this - 256 majorly helps in circumventing being trapped in local minima.
+Thus, they are versatile in - 257 handling various OPF format even with non-convexities and complicating constraints that are - 258 typical of practical OPFpractical OPF.
+These techniques are evolved to overcome the drawbacks of - 259 conventional techniques .Mosttechniques.
+Most of these techniques imitate certain natural phenomenon in - their search for an optimal solution, which brought about their various categories [17].